 Only the batsman (if given out) or the fielding captain can call for DRS. - Time Limit:

-Teams have just 15 seconds to decide whether to request a review. - Review Limit:
+Teams have just 15 seconds—known as the DRS timer rule—to decide whether to go for a review. - Review Limit:

 - In Test matches, each team gets two unsuccessful reviews per innings.